-The process of R&D, which includes technological advancements and improvements, involves finding new growth opportunities for your company.
-Today’s business environment is constantly changing, and these changes are a reality that companies need to implement advances into their overall business goals.
+The process of R&D project, which includes technological advancements and improvements, involves finding new growth opportunities for your company.
+Today’s business environment is constantly changing.
+These changes are a reality that companies need to implement advances into their overall business goals.

 The Importance of R&D